tacotexmex/matrix_bridge/README.md

-# Minetest Telegram bridge
+# Minetest Matrix bridge

-A bridge to relay messages from Telegram to Minetest and vice-versa.
+A bridge to relay messages from Matrix to Minetest and vice-versa.

 I made this mod because the only other mode I found on the Internet required a complex setup.